chr1s-31x/Math-IA/README.md

 # Math-IA
-The goal was to demonstrate how complex shapes can be drawn using fourier series
+Demonstrating how complex shapes can be drawn using Fourier series